Curriculum Associates logo.

 Responsible Use of Technology in the Classroom

-A clear, research-informed perspective on how technology can support strong teaching, meaningful learning, and student well-being when used with intention
+A research-based perspective on how technology can support strong teaching, meaningful learning, and student well-being when used with intention

 Learning is, at its core, a human endeavor.